se-edu/se-book/codeQuality/introduction/basic/text.md

 <div id="body">

-> Always code as if the person who ends up maintaining your code will be a violent psychopath who knows where you live.
+> Always code as if the person who ends up maintaining your code will be a violent psychopath who knows where you live. <sub>-- Martin Golding</sub>
->
-> -- Martin Golding

 **<trigger for="pop:production-code">Production code</trigger> needs to be of high quality**.
 Given how the world is becoming increasingly dependent of software, poor quality code is something we cannot afford to tolerate.